HamiltonMultimedia/hello-world/README.md

 The port scanner is meant for users to dicover which ports are open and close them as needed before an attacker exploits them.

 On the other hand an attacker can use a port scanner to discover which ports are open on your machine and deliver a malicious payload which has potential to perform devastating attacks to your computer.

+These days data has become a hot commodity so I'm learning how to harness and secure data in applications.